Best Oral Medication for Acne

 • Minocycline

 Some patients, such as pregnant women, can’t take tetracycline antibiotics.
-In this case, the dermatologist can prescribe other types of antibiotics such as cephalexin.
+In this case, the dermatology provider can prescribe other types of antibiotics such as cephalexin.

-Generally, dermatologists prescribe systemic antibiotics in combination with topical treatments.
+Generally, dermatology providers prescribe systemic antibiotics in combination with topical treatments.
 Once your acne becomes more controlled, you will then transition off the antibiotics and continue using a topical acne treatment long term.

 While most patients tolerate these antibiotics well, they can have side effects.
 Tetracycline antibiotics can cause gastrointestinal disturbances among other possible side effects.
 Certain side effects are also more associated with certain antibiotics.
 For example, doxycycline can cause photosensitivity while minocycline can cause dizziness and other central nervous system reactions.
 Oral antibiotics are always meant to be taken short-term and are a temporizing measure while other acne treatments take effect.